-If the MODE pin is low, the fault threshold is $V{TH,FAULT} = 4.0$ V. When the voltage across a row is higher than this threshold for more than 100 $\mu$ s, the FAULT pin is set low and the device is turned off.
+If the MODE pin is low, the fault threshold is $V{TH,FAULT} = 3.4 \text{ V}$.
+When the voltage across a row is higher than this threshold, the FAULT pin is set low and the device is turned off.
 The internal logic latches this status until the EN pin is toggled or a POR is performed.

-In case the MODE pin is connected to AVCC, the LED short-circuit protection is disabled.
-The LED7707 simply keeps on regulating the set current without affecting the FAULT pin.
-Despite the higher power dissipation, this option is useful to avoid undesired triggering of the shorted-LED protection simply due to the high voltage drop spread across the LEDs.
+In case the MODE pin is connected to AVCC, the fault threshold is set to 6 V. The LED7706 simply disconnects the rows whose voltage is higher than the threshold and the FAULT pin is forced low.
+This option is also useful to avoid undesired triggering of the shorted-LED protection simply due to the high voltage drop spread across the LEDs.

-Figure 17 shows an example of shorted LED detection in case MODE is connected to GND.
+Figure 16 shows an example of shorted LED detection in case MODE is connected to GND.

-At the point marked as "1" in Figure 17 one LED fails becoming a short-circuit.
+At the point marked as "1" in Figure 16 one LED fails becoming a short-circuit.
 The voltage across the current generator of the channel where the failed LED is connected increases by an amount equal to the forward voltage of the faulty LED.
-Since the voltage across the current generator is above the threshold (4 V), the device is turned off and the fault pin is set low (point "2").
-Note that, once a new dimming cycle starts (point "3"), the device waits the masking time (approximately $100~\mu s$ ) and then sets the FAULT pin low and turns off.
+Since the voltage across the current generator is above the threshold (3.4 V in this case), the device is turned off and the fault pin is set low (point "2").

-Figure 17.
+Figure 16.
 Shorted LED detection (MODE to GND)